UBC-FRESH/nemora/docs/howto/hps_workflow.md

 # Fit HPS Inventories

-This guide walks through fitting the horizontal point sampling (HPS) workflow using the `dbhdistfit` CLI and Python API.
+This guide walks through fitting the horizontal point sampling (HPS) workflow using the `nemora` CLI and Python API.
 It extends the weighted estimator described in the UBC FRESH Lab manuscript and relies on the probability distributions catalogued in the [distribution reference](../reference/distributions.md).